-- By having sex.
-You may become infected if you have vaginal, anal or oral sex with an infected partner whose blood, semen or vaginal secretions enter your body.
-The virus can enter your body through mouth sores or small tears that sometimes develop in the rectum or vagina during sexual activity.
+- Have sex.
+You may become infected if you have vaginal or anal sex with an infected partner.
+Oral sex carries less risk.
+The virus can enter your body through mouth sores or small tears that can happen in the rectum or vagina during sex.

-- By sharing needles.
-HIV can be transmitted through needles and syringes contaminated with infected blood.
-Sharing intravenous drug paraphernalia puts you at high risk of HIV and other infectious diseases, such as hepatitis.
+- Share needles to inject illicit drugs.
+Sharing needles and syringes that have been infected puts you at high risk of HIV and other infectious diseases, such as hepatitis.

-Anyone of any age, race, sex or sexual orientation can be infected, but you're at greatest risk of HIV/AIDS if you:
+Anyone of any age, race, sex or sexual orientation can have HIV/AIDS.
+However, you're at greatest risk of HIV/AIDS if you:

 - Have unprotected sex.
-Unprotected sex means having sex without using a new latex or polyurethane condom every time.
-Anal sex is more risky than is vaginal sex.
-The risk increases if you have multiple sexual partners.
+Use a new latex or polyurethane condom every time you have sex.
+Anal sex is riskier than is vaginal sex.
+Your risk of HIV increases if you have more than one sexual partner.

-- Have another STI.
-Many sexually transmitted infections (STIs) produce open sores on your genitals.
-These sores act as doorways for HIV to enter your body.
+- Have an STI.
+Many STIs cause open sores on the genitals.
+These sores allow HIV to enter the body.

-HIV infection weakens your immune system, making you highly susceptible to numerous infections and certain types of cancers.
+HIV infection weakens your immune system.
+The infection makes you much more likely to get many infections and certain types of cancers.

 Infections common to HIV/AIDS

 - Cryptococcal meningitis.
-Meningitis is an inflammation of the membranes and fluid surrounding your brain and spinal cord (meninges).
-Cryptococcal meningitis is a common central nervous system infection associated with HIV, caused by a fungus found in soil.
+Meningitis is swelling and irritation, called inflammation, of the membranes and fluid around the brain and spinal cord, called meninges.
+Cryptococcal meningitis is a common central nervous system infection linked to HIV.
+A fungus found in soil causes it.

-- Toxoplasmosis.
-This potentially deadly infection is caused by Toxoplasma gondii, a parasite spread primarily by cats.
-Infected cats pass the parasites in their stools, and the parasites may then spread to other animals and humans.
+Toxoplasmosis.
+This infection is caused by Toxoplasma gondii, a parasite spread primarily by cats.
+Infected cats pass the parasites in their stools.
+The parasites then can spread to other animals and humans.

 Cancers common to HIV/AIDS

-- Lymphomas.
-This type of cancer originates in your white blood cells and usually first appears in your lymph nodes.
-The most common early sign is painless swelling of the lymph nodes in your neck, armpit or groin.
+- Lymphoma.
+This cancer starts in the white blood cells.
+The most common early sign is painless swelling of the lymph nodes most often in the neck, armpit or groin.

-There's no vaccine to prevent HIV infection and no cure for AIDS.
-But it's possible to protect yourself and others from infection.
-That means educating yourself about HIV and avoiding any behavior that allows HIV-infected fluids — blood, semen, vaginal secretions and breast milk — into your body.
+There's no vaccine to prevent HIV infection and no cure for HIV/AIDS.
+But you can protect yourself and others from infection.

 To help prevent the spread of HIV:

-- Use a clean needle.
-If you use a needle to inject drugs, make sure it's sterile and don't share it.
-Take advantage of needle-exchange programs in your community and consider seeking help for your drug use.
+- Use clean needles.
+If you use needles to inject illicit drugs, make sure the needles are sterile.
+Don't share them.
+Use needle-exchange programs in your community.
+Seek help for your drug use.